RosettaCommons/documentation/stepwise-classes-overview.md

 # Overview, by directory
 ## The application
 - The `stepwise` application is available in `src/apps/public/stepwise/stepwise.cc`.
 It is documented for the general user, with illustrative demos (and movies!) [[here|stepwise]].
-It is currently pretty concise, with most pose, monte carlo, and options setup delegated to classes in protocols/; see below.
+It is currently pretty concise, with most `pose`, `StepWiseMonteCarlo`, and `StepWiseMonteCarloOptions` setup delegated to constructors and classes in `protocols/`; see below.

 - If you add several lines to it to add functionality, great!
 Please also consider packaging those lines together and moving into the appropriate `util.cc` or other `protocols/` file, to keep this file concise.
 If you see a way to make this application more concise, even better!